-Under the leadership of NCES, GEMEnA works to develop and validate national measures of the participation in and credentialing of education and training for work, and to build government-wide consensus for the adoption of these measures in key federal data collections.
-More specifically, GEMEnA is engaged in a rigorous process of survey item development to validate core items on 1) the attainment of non-degree credentials, including industry-recognized certifications, occupational licenses, and educational certificates, and 2) enrollment in education and training, outside of traditional credit-bearing college coursework, that prepares people for work.
+The Interagency Working Group on Expanded Measures of Enrollment and Attainment (GEMEnA) works to develop and validate national measures of the participation in and credentialing of education and training for work, and to build government-wide consensus for the adoption of these measures in key federal data collections.
+More specifically, GEMEnA is engaged in a rigorous process of survey item development to validate core items on 1) the attainment of non-degree credentials, including industry-recognized certifications, occupational licenses, and educational certificates, and 2) enrollment in education and training that prepares people for work.

-Development work is continuing on items to measure the attainment of educational certificates, completion of apprenticeships, and enrollment in work-related education and training.
-The Milestones link provides a timeline of GEMEnA's work, and the Documentation link includes reports, meeting notes, and other background documents.
+Development work is continuing on items measuring attainment of educational certificates and enrollment in work-related education and training.
+The Milestones link provides a timeline of GEMEnA's work.
+The Documentation link includes reports, meeting notes, and other background documents.

 To ensure the relevance of GEMEnA's work for answering critical policy and research questions, GEMEnA also meets regularly with a panel of experts and collaborates with a wide range of partners and stakeholders.